-Join Ellery Connell for an in-depth discussion in this video Basic material channels: Subsurface scattering, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Basic material channels: Subsurface scattering, part of Learning MODO 601.

 In this video, we'll be looking at sub-surface scattering and luminosity. …These are the kind of, final main chunks of the material trans-settings. …And we'll see how they can be used to create much more complex surfaces. …And also add lighting to your surfaces, that will Take effect on other objects. …So we'll actually start down lower here with the luminous intensity, or the …luminosity settings.
 So you can see this sphere here on the …left, has a luminous intensity of ten.
 That's a relatively bright luminous object.…